-Flipping: Flippingis reselling a hot IPO stock in the first few days to earn quick profit.
+Flipping: Flipping is reselling a hot IPO stock in the first few days to earn a quick profit.
 The reason behind this is that companies want long-term investors who hold their stock, not traders.

 IPO is done through the process called underwriting.
 Underwriting is the process of raising money through debt or equity.

 The first step towards doing an IPO is to appoint an investment banker.
-Although, theoretically a company can sell its shares on its own, but on realistic terms, investment bank is the prime requisite.
+Although theoretically a company can sell its shares on its own, on realistic terms, the investment bank is the prime requisite.
 The underwriters are the middlemen between the company and the public.
 There is a deal negotiated between the two.

 E.g. of underwriters: Goldman Sachs, Credit Suisse and Morgan Stanley to mention a few.